 - faithful to a rich theological tradition and driven by the challenges of the contemporary university.

 Grace Place at NIU is a collaborative ministry of the Evangelical Lutheran Church in America (ELCA) and the Episcopal Church.
 The Rev. Mack Patrick is the Chaplain at Grace Place.
-Feel free to contact her with questions.
+Feel free to contact him with questions.
 And check out the Grace Place Facebook page.

 South Loop Campus Ministry

 The South Loop Campus Ministry is a progressive, radically inclusive, justice-seeking, community of faith.
 Our mission field is in the heart of downtown Chicago known as the South Loop, which is home to several different universities, including Columbia College, Roosevelt University, DePaul University, and Robert Morris University.
 Since these campuses and student housing are in such close proximity, the SLCM is able to welcome and serve students from all of these schools out of it’s home base at Grace Episcopal Church.
 The SLCM is a collaborative ministry of the Evangelical Lutheran Church in America (ELCA) and the Episcopal Church and gathers at Second Presbyterian Church each Sunday evening at 6:45 PM for the South Loop Community Table which is a meal for students, folks experiencing homelessness, and other volunteers.
 Join us any Sunday September through May!

 University of Chicago